Nonequilibrium nonlinear response theory of amplitude-dependent dissipative conductivity in disordered superconductors: Introduction

 On the other hand, as long as the ac current (or ac field) remains well below the depairing current (or the thermodynamic critical field), the theory developed in this work remains fully valid and provides a robust framework for understanding nonlinear dissipation and the evolution of the \( Q \)-factor in superconducting resonators.
 This condition is typically satisfied in most practical superconducting devices~\cite{Zmuidzinas, cQED}.
 An exception is superconducting accelerator cavities, which often operate at more than 50\% of the depairing current or the thermodynamic critical field (see, e.g., Refs.~\cite{Gurevich_Review, Kubo_RRR}).
 Nonetheless, their low-field behavior can still be described within the scope of the present theory.

 The remainder of this paper is organized as follows.
-In Section~II, we derive and solve the Keldysh-Usadel equations under a monochromatic ac field, and explicitly present the nonlinear current response formula expressed in terms of the equilibrium Green's functions.
+In Section~II, we first introduce the Keldysh-Usadel equations~\cite{Larkin, Kopnin, Rammer, Sauls}, which have been widely applied in the literature to study nonequilibrium superconductivity~\cite{Eremin, Dzero, Moor, 2024_Kubo, 2025_Kubo, Dzero_2}.
+We then solve these equations under a monochromatic ac field and explicitly derive the nonlinear current response formula in terms of the equilibrium Green's functions.
 Although the resulting formulas are lengthy, they are straightforward to implement and accessible to a broad range of researchers.
 In Section~III, we apply this framework to analyze the nonlinear correction to the dissipative conductivity and show that the theory accounts for the experimentally observed trend in which the ac-amplitude-induced enhancement of the quality factor \( Q \) becomes more pronounced at higher resonator frequencies.
 Finally, Section~IV summarizes our findings and discusses their broader implications.